max-mackie/Big-Data-and-Machine-Learning-on-Google-Cloud/Modernizing Data Lakes and Data Warehouses with Google Cloud/README.md

 * Avro, ORC, and Parquet files are all now supported for federated querying.

 ### Building a Data Lake using Cloud Storage
+Qualities that Cloud Storage contributes to data engineering solutions:
+* Persistence
+  * Data in cloud storage persists beyond the lifetime of VSs or clusters.
+It is also relatively inexpensive compared to compute so it can be advantagous to cashe the results of previous computations in cloud storage.
+Cloud storage is an boject store so it stores and retrieves binary objects without regard to what data is contained in the objects
+* Durability
+  * Data stored in cloud storage will stay there forever
+* Strong consistency
+  *  You can share data globaly but it is encrypted and completely controlled and private if you want it to be. (might not apply here?)
+* Availability
+  * I tis a global service, and you can reach the data from anywhere
+* High throughput
+  * Data is served up with moderate latency and high throughput.

+As a data engineer you need to understand how cloud storage accomplishes these apperently contradictory qualities and when and how to employ them.

+A lot of cloud storages amazing properties have to do with the fact that it is an object store and other features are build on top of that.
+The 2 main entities in cloud storage are
+* Buckets
+  *   Buckets are containers for objects
+  *   They are identifies
+* Objects

+1;39 is the time on the video